marcobarilari/layerfMRI-toolbox/README.md

 The layerfMRI-toolbox helps with two main streams of data analyses:

-1. segmentatio and layerification of anatomical data.
+1. segmentation and layerification of anatomical data.
-2. vaso timeseries preprocessing.
+2. vaso time series preprocessing.

 ### Prerequisite